Mirror83/miscalleneous-bash/README.md

 6. [ip-hosts.sh](./ip-hosts.sh)
 7. [mail-merge.sh](./mail-merge.sh)

-The follwing is a short discussion on a few of the questions that needed some supplemenatry informationn apart from the scripts themsevels and the comments therein:
+The follwing is a short discussion on a few of the questions that needed some supplemenatry information apart from the scripts themsevels and the comments therein:

 ## 2. character-count.sh